Ben-Ganon/Obsidian_Olympus_DnD/DM Stuff/Campaign 2/Athens Encounter 2.md

 	- The secret - Chara is a product of an illegal affair with a Persian emissary - Cyrus
 	- She hid her pregnancy with Shimmer and gave birth to Cyrus' child
 	- She integrated the child as an acolyte from birth, hiding the fact that she is half Persian
-	- Relationships with Persian officials is strictly forbidden, especially for priests of Olympians.
+	- Relationships with Persian officials is strictly forbidden, especially for priests of the Olympians.
 	- If word would get out that Elissa has betrayed her country, she would be removed from office and imprisoned for life
+- Thalassios was told by Lysander directly that the "big secret" that Elissa told him was that a certain Hero has just returned from a failed quest to Athens, and she is hiding out in the Aphrodite temple.
 - Thalassios has gathered from various party that Cyrus, who arrived in the city ten years ago, has had a secret child with someone of high rank in the city, but he does not know who.
-- Chara, who is
+- Chara, who is just discovering her powers, barges in to share this with Thalassios and Elissa

 ![[Akropolis.png | 300]]